 The hazard identification and ranking were obtained primarily from the Paramount Hazard Identification Workshop.
 The Hazard Identification Workshop was conducted as a participatory Steering Committee workshop to identify the potential hazards within the City.
 The Hazard Identification Workshop was facilitated using an interactive software spreadsheet that asked specific questions on potential hazards and then rated them accordingly.
-These questions guide the team in the correct facilitation Workshop risk ranking results, including the descriptions of each hazard factor, and provides the specific descriptor choices for each risk factor and description.
+These questions guide the team in the correct facilitation and application of the program.
+The following information summarizes the Hazard Identification Workshop risk ranking results, including the descriptions of each hazard factor, and provides the specific descriptor choices for each risk factor and description.
 Additionally, a risk ranking matrix is provided to designate the overall ranking score and categorization of each hazard.